-Measuring TRIPS compliance using the WTO rules has several drawbacks.
-First among them is that, while a country may claim to comply with TRIPS, its enforcement of patent and other IP protections may be in doubt.
+12 See H.R.
+3580, Food and Drug Administration Amendments Act of may claim to comply with TRIPS, its enforcement of patent and other IP protections may be in doubt.
 We check for robustness using two alternative measures of patent protection and enforcement.
-Walter Park kindly shared his updated index of IP protection and enforcement compliance, which he has used in a number of published analyses (see, e.g., Ginarte and Park 1997).
-This measure is more nuanced than our TRIPS dummy variable, but it is not available for 40 countries in our dataset and is available only at five-year intervals.
-The Ginarte-Park index has separate elements for chemical patents and for enforcement; we use both the existence of chemical patents and strong enforcement to create a dummy variable indicating whether a country has chemical/pharmaceutical patent protection and enforces patent laws.14 For developed countries that joined the WTO in 1995 and for which the Ginarte-Park index indicated the presence and enforcement of pharmaceutical patents in 1990, we adjusted our TRIPS dummy variable to indicate compliance as of 1990.
+Walter Park kindly shared his updated index of IP protection and enforcement compliance, which he has used in a number of published analyses (e.g., Ginarte & Park 1997).
+This measure is more nuanced than our TRIPS dummy variable, but it is not available for forty countries in our data set and is available only at five-year intervals.
+The Ginarte-Park index has separate elements for chemical patents and enforcement; we use both the existence of chemical patents and strong enforcement to create a dummy variable indicating whether a country has chemical or pharmaceutical patent protection and enforces patent laws.14 For developed countries that joined the WTO in 1995 and for which the Ginarte-Park index indicated the presence and enforcement of pharmaceutical patents in 1990, we adjusted our TRIPS dummy variable to indicate compliance as of 1990.
 This avoids characterizing the membership of the United States in the WTO as requiring a major shift in IP law.
-Recent work by Hamdan-Livramento (2009) investigates in much greater detail the state of patent law and enforcement in 53 developing countries, and the author generously shared his index of TRIPS compliance with us.
+Hamdan-Livramento (2009) investigates in much greater detail the state of patent law and enforcement in 53 developing countries, and the author generously shared her index of TRIPS compliance with us.
 This analysis was especially relevant because the investigated developing countries encompassed the majority for which IP laws changed after TRIPS.
-We use the components of the index related to pharmaceutical patents and enforcement, where available.
+We use the components of the index related to pharmaceutical patents and enforcement where available.
 For countries not covered by the Hamdan-Livramento index, we use our initial measure of TRIPS compliance.